davidknoll/mongofuse/README.md

 You can't read from a fd opened with O_WRONLY and vice versa.
 You can't chmod/chown/chgrp when you shouldn't be allowed to.
 * Accepts basic FUSE mount options on the command line (eg. `-o allow_other`)
+* The size is now stored explicitly in the inode, avoiding looking up the data if it's only the attributes we're interested in.

 ### Things that don't work / aren't present (yet)
 * Directory permissions are partially but not fully enforced.